atornes/example-web-comp-es2015-modules/README.md

 # example-web-comp-es2015-modules
 Example of web components using ES2015 Modules (ES2015 Modules, Custom Element, Shadow DOM)

+Based on the web components v1 spec. and implements most of the best practices from Google developers posts (https://developers.google.com/web/fundamentals/web-components/best-practices).

 Components are created as ES2015 Modules and then imported.
 Using this method requires a different handling for views.

 Some alternatives for handling views:
+* Parsing template strings.
+(Used in this example project).
 * Manually build view using HTML elements.
-* Parsing template strings.
 * Load and parse views in html files.
 * Third party view libraries.

-Based on the web components v1 spec. and implements most of the best practices from Google developers posts (https://developers.google.com/web/fundamentals/web-components/best-practices).
+Another new feature is included in this project: link rel=modulepreload This is currently only supported in Chrome 64-beta (Behind flag "Experimental Web Platform Features").
+It should typically be used for modules that is required for first paint to faster get first usable paint on screen.
+Since dependant modules are loaded in a waterfall this can be a great improvement for first loads.
+You can read more about it here: https://developers.google.com/web/updates/2017/12/modulepreload

 Warning: Experimental features.
 At the time of writing the features used in project is supported in Chrome 63 (You might have to enable "Experimental Web Platform features" in chrome://flags) and enable "Enable ECMAScript 6 modules", "Enable ECMAScript 6 modules dynamic import" in chrome://flags.
 Not tested in any other browsers.